synera-br/lockari-frontend-app/docs/backend/architecture-overview.md

 ## 3. Core Backend Flows

 ### 3.1.
-Critical User Registration Flow
+Critical User Registration & Tenant Creation Flow

-The user registration process is a critical transaction that spans both Firebase Authentication (handled by the client) and the backend (tenant creation).
-The backend's success is mandatory for the user account to be considered valid.
+The user registration process is a critical transaction that spans Firebase Authentication (client-side) and our Go backend (server-side).
+The backend's success is **mandatory** for the user account to be considered valid and operational.

 **Flow:**
-1. The frontend creates a user in Firebase Authentication (via email/password or social provider).
+1.  **Frontend:** The user creates an account in Firebase Authentication (e.g., via email/password or a social provider).
-2. Immediately after successful Firebase user creation, the frontend sends a `SIGNUP_SUCCESS` audit event to the backend (e.g., `POST /v1/audit/auth`).
+2.  **Frontend:** Immediately after a successful Firebase user creation, the frontend sends a `SIGNUP_SUCCESS` audit event to a dedicated backend endpoint (e.g., `POST /v1/on-user-signed-up`).
-3. The backend **must** receive this event and perform all necessary operations to create the user's tenant and associated resources (e.g., in Firestore and OpenFGA).
+3.  **Backend (Go) Transaction:** Upon receiving this event, the backend must perform the following atomic operations:
+    a. **Generate a dynamic `tenantId`:** Create a new, unique identifier for the tenant (e.g., using a UUID library).
+    b. **Create Tenant & User Records in Firestore:** Create the tenant document (`/tenants/{newTenantId}`) and the initial user document within that tenant (`/tenants/{newTenantId}/users/{userId}`).
+    c. **Set Firebase Custom Claims:** Use the Firebase Admin SDK to "stamp" the `tenantId` and the initial `role` (e.g., `owner`) onto the user's authentication profile.
+This is the most critical step for linking the user to their tenant.
+    d. **Write Initial OpenFGA Tuples:** If necessary, write the initial ownership relationship to OpenFGA.
-4.  **On Success:** The backend must return a `2xx` status code.
+4.  **On Success:** The backend returns a `2xx` status code.
 The frontend sees this and allows the user to proceed to the dashboard.
+The user's next token refresh will automatically include the new custom claims.
-5.  **On Failure:** The backend must return a non-`2xx` status code (e.g., `500 Internal Server Error`).
-The frontend is programmed to interpret this failure as a catastrophic error.
-It will then automatically **delete the user from Firebase Authentication** (rollback) and display an error message to the user, asking them to try again.
+5.  **On Failure:** If any step in the backend transaction (3a-3d) fails, the backend **must** return a non-`2xx` status code.
+The frontend is programmed to interpret this as a catastrophic failure.
+It will then automatically **delete the user from Firebase Authentication** (rollback) and display an error message, asking the user to try again.

-This "transactional" approach ensures there are no "orphan" users in the system (i.e., users who exist in Firebase but not in the backend's tenant structure).
+This "transactional" approach ensures there are no "orphan" users in the system (i.e., users who exist in Firebase Auth but have no `tenantId` claim or corresponding tenant data).

 ---